notmuch/notmuch/doc/notmuch-emacs.rst

 Dealing with duplicates
 -----------------------

-If there are are multiple files with the same :mailheader:`Message-ID` (see :any:`duplicate-files`), then :any:`notmuch-show` displays the number of duplicates and identifies the current duplicate.
+If there are multiple files with the same :mailheader:`Message-ID` (see :any:`duplicate-files`), then :any:`notmuch-show` displays the number of duplicates and identifies the current duplicate.
 In the following example duplicate 3 of 5 is displayed.